netrisai/docs/Nvidia-Cumulus-v5-Switch-initial-setup.rst

 4. Netris agent installation.

-Navigate to the Net–>Inventory section and click the three vertical dots (⋮) on the right side of the SoftGate node you are provisioning.
+Navigate to the Net–>Inventory section and click the three vertical dots (⋮) on the right side of the switch you are provisioning.
 Then click Install Agent and copy the one-line installer command to your clipboard.

 .. image:: images/Switch-agent-installation-Inventory.png
    :align: center